 (similar to Pisco

-from Peru) already made by the Augustinian monks.
+from Peru), which was already produced by the Augustinian monks.

 of the world.
-Other wine-growing areas are located in the province of Chuquisaca in the Cinti Valley and around the city of Camargo with vineyards up to 2,500 meters above sea level, in the province of La Paz at Carito and Luribay, as well as in the province of Santa Cruz.
+Other wine-growing areas are in the Chuquisaca province in the Cinti Valley and around the city of Camargo with vineyards up to 2,500 meters above sea level, in the province of La Paz near Carito and Luribay, and in the province of Santa Cruz.